 - Blade Guard Safety Switch.
 And finally, this slicer comes with a switch which prevents the blade from operating should the blade guard not be properly attached.

-Note: Make sure to read the owner’s manual in detail to ensure proper use and handling of this slicer.
+Note: Make sure to read the owner’s manual in detail to ensure proper use and handling of any slicer.
+I have a post where I talk about how to use a food slicer and it’s many uses.

 What arrives with the 667 Food Slicer?